krasimir/fabrico/README.md

 ### Flexibility

-The main job of the manager is really simple - to download files from Github.
-This means that you can use it to grab every single directory, from every public repository.
-For example if you need the html5-boilerplate in your project you should add it to your *package.json* file:
+The main job of the manager is really simple - to download files.
+This means that you can use it to grab every single directory, from every public repository or just a simple file which is availble via GET request.
+For example if you need the html5-boilerplate, jquery and bootstrap in your project you should add them to your *package.json* file:

     [
         {